A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Quantum Fourier spectral method

 where~$\widehat{\ket f}, \, \ket f \in \mathbb C^N$ are the $N=2^n$ dimensional state vectors of a quantum system with~$n$ qubits, before and after the application of the Fourier matrix~$F_N \in \mathbb C^{N \times N}$.
 The two vectors in componentwise form are given by

-where~$\ket k$ with $k \in \{0, \, 1, \dotsc, \, N-1 \}$ are the standard basis vectors, i.e.,
+where~$\ket k$, with $k \in \{0, \, 1, \dotsc, \, N-1 \}$, are the standard basis vectors, i.e.,

 and~$f_k$ and~$ \hat f_k$ are the respective coefficients.
-In quantum computing, the standard basis is usually referred to as the computational basis and the coefficients as the amplitudes.
+In quantum computing, the standard basis is often called the computational basis, and the coefficients are called amplitudes.
 The basis vectors can be indexed using binary numbers by noting that

 and writing~$\ket k \equiv \ket{k_0 \cdots k_{n-2} k_{n-1}} \equiv \ket{k_0} \cdots \ket{k_{n-2}} \ket{k_{n-1}}$.